-Every Monday, MYSTERY OF CHARACTER FEATURING SHANNON MUIR focuses on the art and craft of writing, from Shannon’s perspective or that of guest authors.
+Every Monday through the end of April 2018, MYSTERY OF CHARACTER FEATURING SHANNON MUIR focuses on the art and craft of writing, from Shannon’s perspective or that of guest authors.
 To catch up on all posts, check out the MYSTERY OF CHARACTER FEATURING SHANNON MUIR portion of the website!
 This week features Shannon’s thoughts on characters and emotion.

 This week following Valentine’s Day, I decided to unpack the idea if characters need to be emotional to be effective.
 What I ended up deciding is that it isn’t necessary, as long as the character’s distance or detachment is credible.
 They key is for the character to be compelling, and there’s no reason a character can’t fulfill that requirement if they don’t wear their heart on their sleeve.